telus/tds-core/guide/standards.md

 Design contributions should be contributed in the form of a Sketch file (*.sketch).
 Components and blocks that are being contributed to TDS should be in a separate sketch file, in stand-alone art boards (i.e. not in a mock of a project).
 This will reduce the risk of any confusion of what is being supplied for contribution.
-Files being contributed should be clearly named according to the TELUS Digital file naming convention.
+Files being contributed should be clearly named according to the TELUS digital file naming convention.

 ### Viewports and Grid